takakd/translation-api/deployments/eks/READMD.md

 ## Requirement

-* Kuberntes and AWS knowledge
+* Kubernetes and AWS knowledge
+* AWS account, which can use EKS, ECR and Amazon Translate.
+* GCP account, which can use Translation API.
 * AWS CLI: 2.1.22
-* AWS account, that can use EKS and ECR
-* GCP account, that can use Translation API.
-* Docker: version 20.10.2
+* Docker: 20.10.2
 * kubectl: GitVersion v1.19.3
 * kustomize: v3.10.0
-* macOS 10.15.x
+* macOS: 10.15.x

-Tested in the above environment.
+We tested in the above environment.

 ## Design